lamini-ai/txt2sql-examples/README.md

 - Identifies SQL concepts not covered in the generated data
 - Generates 2 additional questions for each missing concept
 - Validates the SQL queries and passes them through a debugger if needed
-- Collects all failed queries from both stages for analysis
+- Collects all failed queries for analysis
 - Provides a detailed analysis of why certain queries failed
-- Outputs additional_questions.jsonl for enhancing your training data
+- Outputs additional_questions.jsonl for enhancing your training data.
+NOTE: Copy this file and append to flattened.jsonl if you would like to use the additional questions

-Note: This step may take a few minutes to complete and can be skipped if time-constrained.

 #### Fine-tune a Model